Desautels Faculty of Management: History

 In 2005, the Faculty of Management was renamed to the Desautels Faculty of Management in honor of the late Marcel Desautels, an executive from the credit reference industry, who made several gifts of more than $32 million total to the faculty.
 The Desmarais Global Finance Research Centre, made possible by a donation from the Desmarais family, was also established.
 In 2007, Marcel Desautels received an honorary McGill doctorate in recognition of his outstanding contributions to business education.
 In July 2008, he was made a Member of the Order of Canada, one of the highest civilian honours bestowed by the Canadian government.

 In January 2012 the second floor of the Bronfman building reopened as the new "Business Intelligence Centre," featuring a trading room sponsored by the Desjardins Group.

 In 2015, the faculty launched the world's first GROOC, a type of massive open online course with an emphasis on groupwork, titled Social Learning for Social Impact on edX.

 In May 2017, the faculty announced a $25 million donation from the Bensadoun Family Foundation for the development of the Bensadoun School of Retail Management: an interdisciplinary, state-of-the-art school dedicated to all facets of the retail industry.

 In January 2017, it was announced that the new building for the MBA and master’s programs would be named in honour of Professor Don E. Armstrong, founder of the faculty’s MBA.
 The MBA and master’s programs officially moved into the building in January 2018.
 The 48,666 sq. ft. expansion brings new dedicated teaching and learning spaces that benefit all in the Faculty.

 In response to the growing needs of organizations for business analytics, the Desautels Faculty of Management launched the Master of Management in Analytics (MMA) program in January 2018.
 The MMA degree is a pre-experience, twelve-month specialized program in the evolving field of management analytics.
-The MMA welcomed its first cohort in the summer of 2018.

-In November 2018, the Bensadoun School of Retail Management opened its doors.
-The school features a state-of-the-art Retail Innovation Lab in collaboration with convenience store chain Couche-Tard, which opened in January 2021.
-In August 2021, the school welcomed its first cohort in the Master of Management in Retailing.